Installation options

 Standard profiles

 The following profiles provide standard setups, which can be useful starting points for building a customized and robust set of Helm installation values.
-To set up Gloo Mesh with these profiles, see the single-cluster getting started guide or the multicluster setup guide.
+To set up Gloo Mesh Enterprise with these profiles, see the get started guides.

 Profile | Use case | Deployed components |